Merit Badges

 When is Merit Badge Time?

 Every morning, each Scout has the option to pick which merit badges, older Scout programs, or other advancement activities they would like to do.
-The morning is split into 3 different sessions, allowing one Scout to pick up to three merit badges to take during the mornings.
-Some merit badges, such as Lifesaving, have too much content to fit into one merit badge session, causing them to take up multiple sessions.
+The morning is split into 4 different sessions, allowing one Scout to pick up to four merit badges to take during the mornings.
+Some merit badges, such as Sailing, have too much content to fit into one merit badge session, causing them to take up multiple sessions.

-Besides morning merit badges, Many Point also offers two other options for taking merit badges.
-If a majority of your unit is interested in taking a merit badge together, you can sign up for a select set of merit badges to take during afternoon Unit Activity time.
-Otherwise, Scouts can also choose to work on a merit badge during the evening free time.
+Besides morning merit badges, Many Point also offers one other option for taking merit badges.
+Scouts can also choose to work on a merit badge during the evening free time.
 We have a list of select merit badges that are only offered in this manner, but Scouts can also work on finishing up a partial for any merit badge we offer this way.

 How To Sign Up